upgradeQ/Streaming-Software-Scripting-Reference/README.md

 # OBS Studio Python Scripting Cheatsheet
-`obspython` OBS Studio API.Obs scripts examples in /src.
-Each obs script example mostly will operate on *existsing* `TEXT SOURCE`
+- `obspython` OBS Studio API.Obs scripts examples in `/src`
+- Each obs script example mostly will operate on *existsing* text source
+- It is possible to duplicate scripts and re-add them to OBS ( names must be different)
 # Table of content
 - [Using classes](#using-classes)
 - [with statement](#with-statement)